Eligibility and capability

 Applying for Approved Client status

-A claimant group wishing to become an Approved Client must apply to the Trust by completing the relevant application form below and providing supporting documents to demonstrate that it meets the Trust’s eligibility and capability criteria.
+A claimant group wishing to become an Approved Client must apply to the Trust by completing the relevant application forms and providing supporting documents to demonstrate that it meets the Trust’s eligibility and capability criteria.

 The types of supporting documents to include in an Approved Client application are listed in the claimant guide.
 As a guide, these include: